ncoghlan/misc/notes/python3/questions_and_answers.rst

 also in the process of migrating from Python 2 to Python 3, and maintains a detailed `status tracking <https://wiki.openstack.org/wiki/Python3>`__ page for the migration.

+Outside the Linux ecosystem, other Python redistributors like ActiveState and Continuum Analytics provide both Python 2 and Python 3 releases.

 However, it's become clear that my original timeline was overly optimistic.
 On Linux, sticking with the system provided Python helps ensure ready